 Now, there are 2 types of questions in the GMAT Quant section:

-1. PS—Problem solving (23 to 24 questions): standard, 5 answer multiple choice questions which test your basic math knowledge and application.
+- PS—Problem solving (around 20 questions): standard, 5 answer multiple choice questions which test your basic math knowledge and application.

-2. DS—Data Sufficiency (13 to 14 questions): these questions are unique to the GMAT math section.
+- DS—Data Sufficiency (around 10 questions): these questions are unique to the GMAT math section.
 They measure your ability to analyze a problem and recognize relevant information and decide if you have enough information.

 - Evaluate each statement separately: Check out each statement separately and explore all the possibilities offered by the statement individually.
 If you find Statement 1 is sufficient to answer the question, you can knock off options B, C and E directly.

 - Know when it’s necessary to solve the question: Remember here that you are looking for sufficiency and not the actual answer.
 You are just trying to find out if there’s enough information available to solve the question.

 - Write down what you absolutely need to answer in the question: Each statement alone will be sufficient if both of the statements on their own contain all the information necessary to answer the question.
 The statements will be sufficient together if they contain every piece of necessary information between them.

 - Study prime factorizations and divisibility: Questions based on prime factorization and divisibility occur frequently in this section; so it’s good to have a strong hold on them.